NyxCipher/SubversionOS/README.md

 # Step One:
 Ascertain Plausability Of The 7-Steps* Of Execution Needed for ( 72424-42427 )

+# SubversionOS - Telemetry Theory:
+1. Snapdragon Mobile CPU
+2. Gunyah Base
+3. Two Type-1 Hypervisors
+4. One NothingOS on Android Kernel
+5. Two SubversiveOS on Custom Kernel
+6. Both Kernels need to open 8570.c For Hardware COMM communications or a USB Connection
+7. SubversionOS hosts: MQTT Client & Server for Tunnel.c connection
+8. We Connack between Kernel 1 and Kernel 2
+9. We execute CryptoC++ Binaries
+10. We transmit data over tunnel between Hypervisor via custom DataPackets
+11. See AMT as example for OSI-Seven Layer Communication Transportation.

+Note: We definitely can look into making use of TEE and AI to help.

+Note: One of my Mind Expirments lead me to an issue where we may need to use and address RAM directly.
+However we must try and maining all operations on the Core-Dragon.
+Maybe we can explore the L2 and L3 cache?
+Unsure here.

 # Suspected Issues:
 We may run into several Key+Sharing Issues.
 Ideally we employ and encrypt ZK+Proofs Off OS along side on SubversionOS.
 (Note: My Nemesis=ZK+Proofs).